mars0i/popco2/doc/sims/bali/initialnts9.md

 	of demon.
 Maybe it's not arbitary?
 A demon involved with kings is a different kind than that gets involved with peasants??

+Note:

+"Both" below means that these propositions will appear in both the spiritual and worldly top-level domains.
+These propositions will thus map themselves.
+Is this what I want??
+Should they be given different names at least?
+(What did I do in the Sanday system?)

 ------------------

 ### Explicit semantic relationships: